 Recipe FAQ's

-This pie is best eaten the same day, but will keep covered in the fridge for up to 3 days.
+This peach pie is best eaten the same day, but will keep covered in the fridge for up to 3 days.
+To reheat, bake at 350°F for 10-15 minutes or until heated through.

 Up to you!
-I prefer to leave the peels on but you can easily remove them if desired.
+I usually leave the peels on because I don't mind the texture, but if you prefer you can definitely peel them first!

 This happens when the pie isn't cooked long enough, or there wasn't enough thickening agent added.
 But if you pre-cook the filling, you'll never have a runny pie again!